-- + Facilities often measure waste streams, releases, and process streams for reasons other than PRTR reporting. - + If the monitoring data are good, direct measurement is probably the most accurate estimate of releases. - + Direct measurement is the method most likely to give unexpected results, which not only gives a more accurate estimate of releases but also alerts plant personnel to changes in operating conditions. - + It is not always necessary to monitor for a specific chemical if there is only one reportable substance (e.g. one organic chemical) in use.
-It may also be possible to monitor for certain properties, such as pH or electrical conductivity, that relate to concentration. - + Direct measurement of releases may satisfy government monitoring requirements for permits and compliance.
++ Facilities often measure waste streams, releases, and process streams for reasons other than PRTR reporting.

++ If the monitoring data are good, direct measurement is probably the most accurate estimate of releases.

++ Direct measurement is the method most likely to give unexpected results, which not only gives a more accurate estimate of releases but also alerts plant personnel to changes in operating conditions.

++ It is not always necessary to monitor for a specific chemical if there is only one reportable substance (e.g. one organic chemical) in use.
+It may also be possible to monitor for certain properties, such as pH or electrical conductivity, that relate to concentration.

++ Direct measurement of releases may satisfy government monitoring requirements for permits and compliance.

-- Direct measurement can be expensive, requiring equipment, personnel training, maintenance, and record keeping. - Facilities usually end up having to analyze large amounts of data. - Monitoring every release is not possible; practical technology is not always available. - If monitoring data are not reliable (not representative of operating conditions), direct measurement may give a poor estimate of releases.
+- Direct measurement can be expensive, requiring specialized equipment, personnel training, maintenance, and record keeping.

+- Facilities often have large amounts of monitoring data to analyse.

+- Monitoring every source of release is not possible; practical technology is not always available.

+- If monitoring data are not reliable (not representative of operating conditions), direct measurement may give a poor estimate of releases.

-- Government regulations may provide measurement techniques.
+• Government regulations may provide appropriate measurement techniques.
 Consult the agency that collects monitoring data for information on specific monitoring techniques.
-U.S. EPA, industry associations and engineering societies are also good sources (see References). - < Equipment vendors can often provide information on measurement.
-Monitors may be relatively inexpensive and easy to use. - < Consult equipment manufacturers for tips on measuring inlet and outlet streams for specific pieces of equipment.
+Industry associations and engineering societies are also good sources.

+•Equipment vendors can often provide information on measurement.
+Some monitors are relatively inexpensive and easy to use.

+Consult equipment manufacturers for tips on measuring inlet and outlet streams for specific pieces of equipment.

 In general, facilities find that it is better to make a few measurements at strategic discharge points in the plant than to make many measurements on intermediate process streams.
-There is a certain amount of error in each measurement, and many measurement errors combined can result in large uncertainties in the final calculation.
+There is a certain amount of error in each measurement; combining errors associated with multiple measurements can result in large uncertainties in the final calculation.